lodgedwhere/lodgedwhere.github.io/index.md

 Analytic explorations of selfhood and the nondual nature of reality.

+## DISCLAIMER

+These writings are attempts to examine the structure of thought and the apparent division between self and world.

+They are not meant to assert conclusions, but to follow the implications of bare distinction and reentry as far as they go.

 ## Essays
 - [The truth of *tikkun olam*](essays/tikkun-olam.md)
 - [Knowledge, ignorance, truth, and bliss](essays/knowledge-ignorance-truth-bliss.md)